 How Are Stock Options Treated if You Decide to Dissolve Your Marriage?

 The first thing to consider is whether the stock options are vested or not vested, granted in California they will still be treated as a piece of property and they need to be appropriately divided.

-The idea here is that we we would start with determining when the stock options were earned.
-For instance if they were earned after the Date of Marriage but before the Date of Separation then they are clearly going to be treated as Community Property.
+Our Orange County divorce attorneys start with determining when the stock options were earned.
+For instance, if they were earned after the date of marriage but before the date of separation, they are clearly going to be treated as community property.
 But then the question becomes when are the benefits earned and to determine if a stock option was earned by an employee sometimes you need to look at their employment contract, sometimes you might need to depose their boss, sometimes you might need to look at the letter the employer often writes out with a note of “Congratulations we are granting you with stock options.
 Here’s how much they are…” Looking at it from the point of view of the boss or the person receiving or another perspective helps us determine when this benefit we were calling a stock option was in fact earned.

-But again if they vest 5 years after the Date of Separation because you’re required to continue working then it’s possible that only a proportion of that stock option is community and the rest of it is separate property.
+But again, if they vest five years after the date of separation because you’re required to continue working then it’s possible that only a proportion of that stock option is community and the rest of it is separate property.